Why grow a fragrant garden?

-Who can resist leaning into a big peony (Paeonia hybrid) or rose (Rosa hybrid) bloom to enjoy the sweet smell?
-Fragrance has the ability to take us back to moments and people in our past, too.
-Does the grapey scent of tall bearded irises (Iris hybrid) like this transport you to your grandma’s back porch?
-The tips that follow will help you make sure you’re getting the most of the fragrant plants in your garden.
+Who can resist leaning into a big peony (Paeonia hybrids) or rose (Rosa spp. and hybrids) bloom to enjoy the sweet smell?
+Fragrance makes wandering through the garden a richer experience and even has the ability to take us back to moments and people in our past.
+Imagine running your hands through lavender (Lavandula spp. and hybrids) foliage to help unwind after a stressfull day or taking in the grapey scent of tall bearded irises (Iris hybrids), such as those above, to be transported by fond memories back to grandma’s back porch.
+Fragrance is an element of your garden’s design you don’t want to miss out on.
+Check out these tips and you’ll find the best ways to use fragrant plants in your garden.

 Fragrant flowers belong where they can perfume your everyday activities.
 Do you have a favorite place to sit?
-That’s a great place for a container like this pot of star jasmine (Trachelospermum jasminoides).
+That’s a great place for a container like the pot of star jasmine (Trachelospermum jasminoides) above.
 Star jasmine is only cold-hardy in USDA zones 8 to 10.
 Grow it as an annual or save plants in fall and overwinter them indoors.
-If the scent isn’t to your visitor’s taste it’s easy to temporarily reposition this tender vine.
+Be sure to use a lightweight container so that if the scent isn’t to your visitor’s taste it’s easy to temporarily reposition this tender vine.

 Look for a place that’s warm and still to allow the fragrance to build in a getaway.
 A fence or hedge can prevent the wind from dissipating your favorite scent or sending it over to the neighbor’s patio.